Chun Beeho: Education

 He holds a degree of doctor honorary causa in philology science from Sofia University of Bulgaria and a degree of doctor honorary causa from Bulgaria Science Academy.

-Currently, he is a distinguished professor of College of Engineering of Sungkyunkwan University in Seoul, together with holding the post of Director of International Cooperation Development Center of the University.
+Currently, he is a distinguished professor of College of Engineering of Sungkyunkwan University in Seoul.
+He served as the Director of International Cooperation Development Center of the University.

 Professional career

 Chun's diplomatic career began in 1980 joining the Ministry of Foreign Affairs of the Republic of Korea after having passed the Diplomatic Service Examination in the same year.
 Following the Ambassador Extraordinary and Plenipotentiary to Bulgaria and Mexico, since 2018 he served as Distinguished Professor of Sungkyunkwan University in Seoul.

-The brief CV of Dr. Chun Beeho is as follows: